-As of September 30, 2019, in addition to assets reported in the Firm's HQLA under the LCR rule, the Firm had approximately \$312 billion of unencumbered marketable securities, such as equity securities and fixed income debt securities, available to raise liquidity.
-This includes HQLAeligible securities included as part of the excess liquidity at JPMorgan Chase Bank, N.A. that are not transferable to non-bank affiliates.
+In addition to the assets reported in the Firm's HQLA above, the Firm had unencumbered marketable securities, such as equity securities and fixed income debt securities, that the Firm believes would be available to raise liquidity.
+This includes securities included as part of the excess HQLA at JPMorgan Chase Bank, N.A. that are not transferable to non-bank affiliates, as described above.
+The fair value of these securities was approximately \$432 billion as of March 31, 2020, however, the amount of liquidity that could be raised would be dependent on prevailing market conditions.

-As of September 30, 2019, the Firm also had approximately \$313 billion of available borrowing capacity at Federal Home Loan Banks ("FHLBs'), the discount window at the Federal Reserve Bank, and other central banks as a result of collateral pledged by the Firm to such banks.
-This borrowing capacity excludes the benefit of securities reported in the Firm's HQLA or other unencumbered securities that are currently pledged at the Federal Reserve Bank discount window.
+The Firm also had available borrowing capacity at FHLBs and the discount window at the Federal Reserve Bank as a result of collateral pledged by the Firm to such banks of approximately \$317 billion as of March 31, 2020.
+This borrowing capacity excludes the benefit of cash and securities reported in the Firm's HQLA or other unencumbered securities that are currently pledged at the Federal Reserve Bank discount window and other central banks.
 Although available, the Firm does not view this borrowing capacity at the Federal Reserve Bank discount window and the other central banks as a primary source of liquidity.
-For additional information, see Liquidity Risk Management on pages 95-100 of JPMorgan Chase's Annual Report on Form 10-K for the year ended December 31, 2018 ("2018 Form 10-K").
+For additional information, see Liquidity Risk Management on pages 93-98 of JPMorgan Chase's Annual Report on Form 10-K for the year ended December 31, 2019 ("2019 Form 10-K").